Finance & Tax Consultants

 • Penalties: The ATO has the authority to impose significant penalties for non-compliance with tax reporting requirements.

-• Interest on unpaid taxes: In addition to penalties, property investors may be required to pay interest on any unpaid tax amounts that are owed to the ATO.
+• Interest on unpaid taxes: In addition to penalties, property investors may be required to pay the ATO's general interest charge on any unpaid tax amounts.
+From 1 July 2025, this interest charge is no longer tax deductible, so a rental income tax debt now costs more to carry than it did previously.

 • Audit risk: Those flagged by the ATO may be subject to in-depth audits, adding time and costs to their property investment activities.